thomaskleiven/dng_to_bayer/README.md

-## Goal: Convert .dng file into its into its red, green, and blue components.
+## Goal: Split .dng file into its into its red, green, and blue components.

 ![alt text](example_bayer_pattern.png)